P. Santhosh Kumar

 P. Sandosh Kumar is a member of the Rajya Sabha, from the state of Kerala and a leader of the Communist Party of India.

-P. Sandosh Kumar was born to K P Prabhakaran and P V Radha in 1971 at Padiyoor in Irikoor, Kerala.
-He is serving as Communist Party of India, as the role of an national executive member.
+P. Sandosh Kumar was born to K P Prabhakaran Nambiar and P V Radha (daughter of K. Kunhiraman Adiyodi', a notable local Communist Party of India (CPI) leader who served as the prominent first President of the Chittariparamba Grama Panchayat in the Kannur district) in 1971 at Padiyoor in Irikoor, Kerala.
+Although born in Padiyoor, his home and his primary residence is in Chittariparamba, Kannur.

+He is serving as a national executive member of the Communist Party of India.
 He was also the former AIYF national general secretary and president.